Offers forensic elective for medical students. Contact program director for details.

 Offers forensic elective for residents.
 Contact program director for details.

-The fellowship is a full-time, one-year experience in the legal regulation of psychiatry and in forensic evaluations.
-The program is based in the Law and Psychiatry Division of the Department of Psychiatry at Yale with placements at: 1) Yale Law School; 2) Attorney\\\\\\\\\\\\\\\'s offices (state\\\\\\\\\\\\\\\'s attorney, public defender); 3) New Haven Juvenile Court; 4) Whiting Forensic Division of Connecticut Valley Hospital (maximum and medium security treatment centers; 5) Department of Childrens and Families Facilities; and 6) Department of Correction.
+The fellowship is a full-time, one-year experience focused on forensic evaluations and the legal regulation of psychiatric practice.
+The program is based in the Law and Psychiatry Division of the Department of Psychiatry at Yale and includes rotations/placements at: 1) Yale Law School; 2) New Haven Office of Court Evaluations; 3) attorneys\' offices (state\\\\\\\'s attorney, public defender); 4) Whiting Forensic Division of Connecticut Valley Hospital (maximum and medium security treatment centers); 5) Forensic Drug Diversion (FORDD) Clinic (outpatient treatment of substance abuse and domestic violence); 6) Department of Children and Families facilities; and 7) the CT Department of Correction.

 1. Understand the legal standards and concepts in civil and criminal forensic evaluations.

-3. Are familiar with the special issues involved with mental health treatment in jail, prisons, maximum security treatment centers and public sector administration.
+3. Become familiar with public sector psychiatry administration and the special issues involved with mental health treatment in jail, prisons, and maximum security treatment centers.

-4. Develop a knowledge base in special areas of psychiatry, such as malingering, hypnosis, neuropsychiatric disorders, epilepsy, sexual disorders, alcohol, etc.
+4. Develop a knowledge base in areas of psychiatry particularly relevant to forensics, such as malingering, neuropsychiatric disorders, sexual disorders, and substance use disorders.

-5. Have experience in preparing reports and testifying as an expert witness and consulting to governmental bodies regarding public policy issues.
+5. Gain experience in preparing forensic reports, testifying as an expert witness, and consulting to attorneys and governmental bodies regarding mental health policy.

-6. Undertake some research, either empirical or review of the legal and/or psychiatric literature.
+6. Undertake a scholarly project, either empirical research or review of the legal and/or psychiatric literature.